 As the managing agency and administrator, SJJPA has oversight of the San Joaquins passenger rail service operating on the Union Pacific Railroad (UPRR) and the Burlington Northern Santa Fe Railroad (BNSF) owned territory.
 SJJPA contracts with Amtrak to provide onboard staffing (train and engine crews, cafe services), customer service, ticket agents, and the required management personnel to operate the San Joaquins.
-The SJRRC utilizes third-party contractors to maintain the San Joaquins equipment as needed.
+SJJPA, through its managing agency (SJJRC), will maintain the State-owned Venture car fleet as the vehicles are placed into revenue service.